-eligibility for MATH 090 or higher
+eligibility for MATH 090 or higher Lecture: Minimum 48 hours per semester

 An introduction to economic principles that govern production, exchange, distribution and consumption in a capitalist economy.
 Topics covered include supply and demand, consumer theory, production theory, and price formation in competitive and noncompetitive markets, theory of comparative advantage and international trade.
 Issues such as monopoly, public goods, unequal income distribution, and environmental problems are also studied in this course.
 (CAN ECON 4)